-Warn future guests that pets has lived in the home
+Warn future guests that pets have lived in the home

-Draw up a list of rules for pets’ behaviors: e.g., no pets on furniture, no pets in certain rooms, pets not left alone in home if they are prone to create a disturbance.
-Include language in the rental agreement about the guests assuming full responsibility for the pet’s behavior and reimbursing you for any damage the pet might cause.
+Draw up a list of rules for pets’ behaviors: e.g., no pets on furniture or in certain rooms, and pets not left alone in home if they are prone to create a disturbance.
+Include language in your rental agreement stating that guests assume full responsibility for the pet’s behavior and will reimburse you for any damage the pet might cause.